sprakash57/create-react-saga/README.md

 <h1 align="center">Create React Saga</h1>

-`create-wrsa` is CLI tool for quickly setup your next clutter free webpack backed React application.
+`create-react-saga` is a CLI tool for quickly setup your next clutter free webpack backed React application.
 It provides you latest hooks based codebase, test files and storybooks.
+If you are thinking of below -
+1. Create components ahead of development for early reviews.
+2. Want to use Redux-Saga middleware for async calls.
+3. Proper testing environment setup for React hooks.
-See the features section for more details.
+Then you have come to the right place.
+See the features section for detailed info.

 ## 📺 Demo